AnerayeVijay/kotlin-functor-monads/README.md

 ## Kotlin Functor

 ### What is functor
+ - Functor can be defines  as
      - A functor is simply something that can be mapped over.
      - A functor is a data structure which acts like a container holding a generic type
      - Functors are basically containers for types
      - Functor is a data type that defines how map applies on it
  - Lets define the data type or container to hold value
      ```kotlin
     class Functor<T> {